dcsouthwick/iobmk/README.md

 The IO Benchmark Suite is a python module which orchestrates a set of benchmarks, collects their results as well as machine metadata, and produces a summary JSON report.

 It is forked from the [HEP-Benchmark-Suite](https://gitlab.cern.ch/hep-benchmarks/hep-benchmark-suite), and follows the same approach in hopes of maintaining future compatibility.
+This branch point is preserved in the [upstream branch](https://github.com/dcsouthwick/iobmk/tree/upstream)

-:warning: What follows is largely inherited from the upstream project, and may not be accurate as development progresses!
+⚠️ What follows is largely inherited from the upstream project, and may not be accurate as development progresses!

 ---